narengan/cis/administrating.md

 ## Submit a test ticket with our support team
 Feel free to write a quick note to our support team to test our support workflow.

-There are two easy ways to submit a ticket.
+Here are two easy ways to submit a ticket:

 1. Email entsupport@CIS.com.
 2. Search our knowledge base and create a ticket at support.CIS.com.